Bernardo Houssay: Career

 After graduating, he quickly developed and presented his M.D. thesis on the physiological activities of pituitary extracts, published in 1911.
 This was a theme he would pursue for the rest of his scientific career.
-Since 1908 he was an assistant lecturer in the same department, and immediately after his doctorate he took up the post of Professor of Physiology in the University's School of Veterinary Medicine.
+Since 1908 he was an assistant lecturer in the same department and immediately after his doctorate, he took up the post of Professor of Physiology in the university's School of Veterinary Medicine.
 Simultaneously, he started a private practice as an assistant physician at the municipal hospital of Buenos Aires.
 In 1913, he became Chief Physician at the Alvear Hospital, and in 1915, became Chief of the Section of Experimental Pathology at the National Public Health Laboratories in Buenos Aires.

-In 1919, Houssay was appointed to the chair of physiology at the University of Buenos Aires Medicine School, serving there until 1943.
+In 1919, Houssay was appointed as the chair of physiology at the University of Buenos Aires Medicine School, serving there until 1943.
 He transformed and directed the department into a highly respected research department in experimental physiology and medicine of international class.
 In that year, however, the military dictatorship deprived him of his university posts, due to his liberal political ideas and Houssay was forced to re-establish his research lines and staff at a privately funded Instituto de Biología y Medicina Experimental.
 This situation, reinforced by a second dismissal by the Peronist government in 1945, was prolonged until 1955 when Peron was ousted from power and Houssay was reinstated in the University of Buenos Aires, where he remained until he died.
-After this, he was also director of the National Scientific and Technical Research Council, from 1957 onwards.
+From 1957, he was also director of the National Scientific and Technical Research Council.